KnowTheCode/Non-WordPress-Sandbox/README.md

 2. Then type: `git clone https://github.com/KnowTheCode/Non-WordPress-Sandbox`.
 3. Go into the new folder
 4. Run `composer install` in terminal to bring in the dependencies and install Composer locally.

+### Updating to New Kint

+If you have the old version of Kint, do the following:

+1. Change the dependency in your `composer.json` file to `"kint-php/kint" : "^1.0",`
+2. Run `composer update` in terminal or Git Bash to update all of the dependencies to the latest versions, including Kint.

+That's it.

 ## Contributions